smazzin/freedom-security/content/services/private-security.md

 ---
+title: "Private Security"
-title: "Private Security - Freedom Security Solutions"
+meta_title: "Private Security - Freedom Security Solutions"
 description: 'We offer a range of security services to help your business.
 We cover all services such as fire watch, static guard, and emergency coverage.
 Contact us to discuss more'
 date: 2022-08-25T16:12:57-07:00
 featured: true